“A fast, generally flat course that boasts a straight runway to the finish!”

 I’ve run Ellenbrook a hat-trick of times, and whilst it can get muddy in the winter, it is a fast, generally flat course that boasts a straight runway to the finish!

 The course is a mini and then large loop around Ellenbrook Fields, site of the former Hatfield Aerodrome.
-It’s run mainly on grass (replace that with mud in the winter) with some tarmac sections including a very fast finish.
-In fact, the finish is the former taxiing strip from its heyday and the pro-tip is to not start your finish line sprint too early.
+It’s run mainly on crumbly path (replace that with mud in the winter) with some tarmac sections including a very fast finish.
+The finish is, in fact, the former taxiing strip from the Areodrome’s heyday and the pro-tip is to not start your finish line sprint too early as it is a good 800m or so strip!
 There is a section in the middle where cows graze at points during the year, but marshalls are on hand to provide advice if needed.
 There is one slight incline around the back of the loop, hardly noticeable if you are gunning for it.

 Facilities wise: free and plentiful parking at the nearby de Havilland Campus of the University; toilets 400m from start in the Swim Centre; there is even a mobile coffee van serving a range of drinks before and after.